The Benefits Of Using Biodegradable Dog Poop Bags

 First, if you’re unconvinced, lets put out a few reasons why a biodegradable solution would be good.

 1. They’re better for the environment.
 Unlike traditional plastic bags, biodegradable dog poop bags will break down quickly and decompose.
 This means they have alternative destinations other than landfills.
-They still pollute the environment by being a disposable item.
+They still pollute the environment by being a single-use, disposable item.
+Moreover, if they make it into a landfill, don’t forget that they will decompose and release carbon dioxide equivalent gases.
+The thinking is that through a composting process more carbon is captured into the soil rather than released into the atmosphere.

 2. They’re safe for animals.
 If an animal ingests traditional plastic, it can be very harmful (or even deadly).
 However, because biodegradable dog poop bags are from natural materials, they’re much safer for animals.